jdzianok/mitmeal/README.md

 or

-use an already existing profile and log in with this credentials (recommended):
+use an already existing profile and log in with this credentials (recommended because of already existing example data):

 - user: pasibus@pasibus.pl
 - password: reactapp